THE PURE PHYSIO TEAM

 In January 2015, Matt founded Pure Physio in Strongsville, Ohio to provide the community and Greater Cleveland area with the most innovative rehabilitation services.
 Matt’s ongoing commitment to education and training ensure that his patients receive the most current and effective treatments, including hands-on manual therapy, dry needling and corrective exercise.
 When Matt is not treating patients, he enjoys training for triathlons, cycling, crossfitting, water skiing, and practicing yoga.

-Dr. Danielle Lawson, PT, DPT received her Doctorate in Physical Therapy from Cleveland State University.
-For her undergraduate studies, she attended the University of Missouri with a major in Health Sciences and a minor in Nutrition.
-Danielle was certified in dry needling by the International Academy of Orthopedic Medicine in 2019.
+Dr. Madison Weisbarth, PT, DPT received her Doctorate in Physical Therapy from University of Dayton.
+For her undergraduate studies, she attended the Ohio University with a major in Exercise Physiology while working as a personal trainer.
+Madison is certified in dry needling by the International Academy of Orthopedic Medicine in 2020.
 Her clinical experience is primarily in the orthopedic and sports setting where she’s treated a wide variety of conditions ranging from the post-operative individual to the elite athlete.
 She has a special interest in the return to sport athlete and concussion rehabilitation.
-Danielle believes a large majority of the populations’ aches and pains can be resolved through movement education and practice.
+Madison believes a large majority of the populations’ aches and pains can be resolved through movement education and practice.

-Danielle grew up in Wildwood, Missouri with a passion for sports and played soccer at a competitive level through high school.
-She found interest in physical therapy after experiencing the benefits first-hand due to a hip fracture.
-In her spare time she enjoys CrossFit, Olympic weight lifting, snowboarding, and spending time with her family, friends, and dog.
+Madison grew up in Broadview Heights, OH with a passion as a cheerleader and competitive gymnast.
+She found interest in physical therapy after experiencing the benefits first-hand due to shoulder repairs and a fractured neck.
+In her spare time she enjoys yoga, Pilates, hiking and reading.

 If you ever want something to be great, love it.